Founded in Bridgeville, PA, Bend the Bridge Yoga is a space that offers tranquility, balance, strength and community.

 In Vinyasa Foundations we will break down the fundamental postures of the Vinyasa flow practice.
 A great opportunity to learn how to build a Vinyasa flow practice or refine your current practice to get the most out of it.
 All levels are welcome

+Our regular 6 Week Beginner's Series condensed into 5 weeks so you can fit it in before the holidays!
 A perfect opportunity to start from the ground up with yoga, the 6 week beginner's series will cover the basics of yoga including breath, proper alignment of basic poses and modifications for injuries.
 Once you have signed up for the series you will be with the same group once a week for 6 weeks, encouraging a more comfortable environment for those who are not sure where to start.
-At the end of the 6 week series, you will find yourself more focused, grounded and stronger...mind, body and spirit. **Our next 6 Week Beginner's Series will start on October 9th, 2017**
+At the end of the 6 week series, you will find yourself more focused, grounded and stronger...mind, body and spirit.
+Discounted rate of $55 for the 5 week session!

 A regular flow class, connecting the breath with each movement and cultivating heat in the body throughout the flow.
 Modifications and amplifications are offered during the class so that one can tailor the practice to their needs.